astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 is the time from the blue dot until the light returns, and the second is the time from the moment the light is sent out until the time of the blue dot.
-These time intervals are represented in {numref}`figinterval` by a white and a magenta arrow, respectively.
-The value of $t_1$ is positive if the blue dot happens before the light returns, and the value of $t_2$ is positive if the light is sent out before the blue dot.
-These two values, $t_1$ and $t_2$, are printed out on the diagram, and you can see by moving the slider that if you shift the order of the blue and green events, either $t_1$ or $t_2$ (but not both!) will switch to negative.
+These time intervals are represented in {numref}`figinterval` by a white and a magenta arrow, respectively The value of $t_1$ is positive if the blue dot happens before the light returns, and the value of $t_2$ is positive if the light is sent out before the blue dot.
+These two values, $t_1$ and $t_2$, are printed out on the diagram (technically multiplied by $c$, but $c=1$ -- the factor of $c$ will be ignored for the rest of this analysis), and you can see by moving the slider that if you shift the order of the blue and green events, either $t_1$ or $t_2$ (but not both!) will switch to negative.

 Given these two numbers and our knowledge about the speed of light, we can help our observer calculate values for $dx'$ and $cdt'$, without